Simspace/island/README.md

     class Traversable1 s where
       traverse1 :: Applicative m => (forall x. f x -> m (g x)) -> s f a -> m (s g a)

+Another essential piece of information which all shapes should be able to use is the path to each leaf and inner node.

+    class Structured1 s where
+      type Path s
+      withPath :: (forall x.
+Path s x -> f x -> g x) -> s f a -> s g a atPath   :: Path s b -> Traversal' (s f a) (f b)

 The product shapes, namely Rec, RecTree, RecTrie, and the twisted shapes which use `Const 'Product`, can also be given an Applicative1 instance.